Emergency COVID-19 actions to ensure everyone’s safety at correctional facilities

 A: The population is lower because fewer people are being booked into jails.
 The courts are still releasing people from custody just as they always have, so the average daily population has significantly decreased as courts, public defenders, prosecutors, and law enforcement prioritize bed space for those who pose an imminent risk to public safety.

-A: One-hundred fifty-one (151) staff members have reported testing positive since the beginning of the pandemic.
-We have been connecting each of them with all available resources.
+A: Five-hundred fifty-two (552) staff members have reported testing positive since the beginning of the pandemic.
+This figure reflects the total number of cases, with some individuals counted more than once if they have had repeat infections.
+We have been connecting each employee with available resources.

 A: We will transfer them to a designated housing unit at the Maleng Regional Justice Center where we will provide appropriate care in medical isolation using personal protective equipment.
 Jail Health Services will transfer them to a hospital for further care if their needs exceed Jail Health Service’s ability to provide appropriate care.

 Based on CDC guidelines, they will only be released from the designated COVID-19 housing unit after a healthcare provider determines that they are no longer exhibiting symptoms or 14 days after the onset of the illness, whichever is longer.

 A: The population at the Children and Family Justice Center is already low enough that each youth has their own individual dorm room where our health care providers and other staff members are able to provide individualized care.